pdl30/pynoncode/README.md

 This will install the scripts found in the pyrnatools/scripts directory.
 For more information on the individual scripts, use the --help command after each script.

 ##Dependencies
+- numpy - This can be installed using: pip install numpy
+- cython - This can be installed using: pip install cython
 - bowtie version 1.0.0 or greater.
 [Link](http://bowtie-bio.sourceforge.net/index.shtml)
 - HTseq-count version 0.6.0 or greater.
 [Link](http://www-huber.embl.de/users/anders/HTSeq/doc/overview.html)
 - samtools version: 0.1.19 or greater.
 [Link](http://www.htslib.org/)